agbofred/agbofred.github.io/Spring_2024/Lecture/slides/Ch9_0_Imageshop.md

 ## Introducing ImageShop
 ::::::cols
 ::::col
-- While you have a PS due tomorrow, the next project will be due next week
+- While you are refreshed from spring break, the next project is starting today and will be due next week Monday
-- Taking a moment today to introduce Imageshop, and the guide will be posted by tomorrow
+- Taking a moment today to introduce Imageshop, and the guide is already posted
 ::::

 ::::col